StatisticsNZ/simplevis/README.md

 ### Overview

-Wrapper functions to make 'ggplot2' and 'leaflet' visualisation easier.
+Wrapper functions to make 'ggplot2' and 'leaflet' visualisation easier through the consistent use of prefixes.

 ### Installation